 The shop drives performance of the PATCO system, ensuring vehicles are maintained and operating properly.
-To help PATCO workers stay well rested, trained and prepared, owner and operator Delaware River Port Authority (DRPA) is renovating the shop and the PATCO headquarters.
+To help PATCO workers stay well rested, trained and prepared, owner and operator Delaware River Port Authority (DRPA) renovated the shop and the PATCO headquarters.

-Redesign of the 32,000-square-foot facility will create a modernized, more energy-efficient and productive workplace.
-Improvements to the working environment are expected to improve worker morale, in the process increasing overall productivity, engagement and job satisfaction.
+Redesign of the 32,000-square-foot facility created a modern, more energy-efficient and productive workplace.
+Improvements to the working environment improve worker morale, in the process increasing overall productivity, engagement and job satisfaction.

-Burns is contracted to lead all project management tasks involved in the reconfiguration, retrofit and upgrade of the Lindenwold, New Jersey facility, as well as the following engineering services:
+Burns was contracted to lead all project management tasks involved in the reconfiguration, retrofit and upgrade of the Lindenwold, New Jersey facility, as well as the following engineering services: